Throat Cancer

 - Chemotherapy: You receive chemotherapy drugs that destroy cancer cells and seek to prevent new ones from forming.

 - Radiation therapy: This option uses powerful energy, such as X-ray beams and other substances, to disrupt cancer cell growth.
-A of team of experts deliver focused treatments, protecting as much healthy tissue as possible.
+A team of experts deliver focused treatments, protecting as much healthy tissue as possible.

 - Reconstructive surgery: If radiation therapy or surgery affects your throat’s functioning, this specialized form of surgery may repair it.
 Read more about head and neck reconstructive surgery.